Skip to Content

 Water can be introduced into a static pile by inserting a hose under the insulating layer and allowing it to drain.

-To avoid adding too much water to minimize moisture losses from runoff, add water gradually.
+Add water gradually to avoid adding too much water to minimize moisture losses from runoff.
 Use composting runoff to re-wet the pile.

 Anaerobic Composting